Diya050/meeting/README.md

 - You also have to manage the permissions that you want to give to each user.

-- From the Frappe Desk, from awesome bar navigate to "Meeting List > New Meeting" to create a new meeting.
+- From the Frappe Desk, through awesome bar navigate to "Meeting List > New Meeting" to create a new meeting.

 ![meeting2](https://github.com/Diya050/meeting/assets/124448340/79cb159a-6d71-4f0d-bb86-7cc5730fb050)